I’ve been running an Airbnb business in Kuala Lumpur for five years now, and I have my fair share of bittersweet experiences.

 Then, at this very moment, someone booked your property on Airbnb for a specific date, and coincidentally, someone from Booking.com also booked the same room on the same dates.

 Somone’s reservations need to be canceled and that somebody will be pissed.

 You need to have a system that can manage your inventory on all OTAs.

 There are SaaS (Software as a Solution) companies out there that specialize in hospitality inventory management.
-These softwares are called ‘Channel Managers‘.
+This software is called a ‘Channel Manager.’

 There are so many to choose from.
-Just make sure they are compatible with the OTA that you want to list your properties at.
+Just make sure they are compatible with the OTA that you want to list your properties on.

-When I ran 10 units, I used this company in New Zealand named STAAH.
+When I ran ten units, I used this company in New Zealand named STAAH.
 Here’s what the app looks like in action:

 I paid around RM 150 a month for this service.
 It handles all my inventories, cancellations and alterations.
 RM150 a month to manage 10 properties and eliminate 99% of my overbooking headache is totally worth the price.

 As in any other business, you can’t run away from the competition.
 As a matter of fact, you need competition to keep you from being complacent.

 Competition is there to weed out the weak and keep you sharp in between the ears.